tfachada/thesist/template/Chapters/0-Quick-guide.typ

 @subfigure-grid-example-listing, composed of Listings @sub-left-example-listing[] and @sub-right-example-listing[], is not being treated as an image figure, thanks to `kind: raw`.

-If you have any other doubts about how to use subfigures, be sure to check the documentation of the `subpar` package.
+If you have any other doubts about how to use subfigures, be sure to check the documentation of the Subpar package.

 == Flexible captions